nishnik/hypertrack-hack/README.md

 #### Step 2.
 Create HyperTrack User & Start Tracking
 The next thing that you need to do is to create a HyperTrack user.
 More details about the function [here](https://docs.hypertrack.com/sdks/android/basic.html#step-1-create-sdk-user).

 When the user is created, we need to start tracking his location and activity.
-Call the following method to do so ```HyperTrack.startTracking()```
+Call the following method to do so ```HyperTrack.startMockTracking()```.
+Refer [here](https://docs.hypertrack.com/sdks/android/reference/hypertrack.html#void-startmocktracking) for more detail

 ```java
 // Get User details, if specified